IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Fetching latest changes - Scenario 1 Consume library.md

 # 4. (Optional) Customize modules

-The backup folder from step 1, can be used to compare customized modules with the unos coming from the latest version and to implement the required changes.
-For example, the `'Compare selected'` [function](https://vscode.uno/diff-vscode/) in Visual Studio Code can be leveraged for that purpose.
+The backup folder from step 1, can be used to compare customized modules with the ones coming from the latest version and to implement the required changes.
+For example, the `'Compare selected'` [function](https://vscode.one/diff-vscode/) in Visual Studio Code can be leveraged for that purpose.

 If your copy deviates from the upstream version due to customizations you applied to the code, you'll have to re-apply your customizations to the updated code.
 This process may be automated, by script or CI, if customization tasks are repeatable.